Step by Step Guide to Get Nanny Certified

 1 hr.

-Step 9 : Apply and Pay Certification Fee
+Step 9 : Pay Certification Fee

 10 min.

-Step 10 : Complete and Submit Application Form
+Step 10 : Complete and Submit Application

 30 min.

-Step 11 : Take the Proficiency Exam
+Step 11 : Prepare for Exam

 2-4 hrs.